 Aesthetics

 That's why I grade on aesthetics, how the game looks for what it is.
 This game looks good in it's fake 8-bit style and it feels like playing a classic from the past.
 It looks better than any of the NES Mega Man games taking advantage of the fact that it only has to take on the guise of an 8-bit game.
-The detail in this game would have been amazing back then, but it's delightful enough for old and new fans alike.
+The detail in this game would have been amazing back then, but it's

 There's inspiration from the whole franchise all over this game as well.
 Inti Creates put their own little touches to this game that the most devoted fans will notice.
 Don't Tornado Man and Splash Woman remind you of two certain characters from the Zero series?